 The university is already occupied—occupied by capital and the state and its autocratic regime of “emergency powers.”
 Of course, taking over a building is simply the first step, since our real target is not this or that edifice but a system of social relations.
-If possible, once this space has been fully emancipated, once we successfully defend ourselves against the police and administrators who themselves defend, mercilessly, the inegalitarian protocols of the university, the rule of the budget and its calculated exclusions, then we can open the doors to all who wish to join us, we can come and go freely and let others take our place in determining how the space is used.
+If possible, once this space has been fully emancipated, once we successfully defend ourselves against those who defend the inegalitarian protocols of the university, the rule of the budget and its calculated exclusions, then we can open the doors to all who wish to join us, we can come and go freely and let others take our place in determining how the space is used.
 But we stand no chance of doing so under police watch, having sat down in the building with the doors open, ready to get dragged out five or six hours or a day later.
 Once our numbers are sufficient to hold a space indefinitely, then we can dispense with locks.

 Our goal is straightforward: to broadcast from this space the simple truth that, yes, it is possible to take what was never yours, yes, it is possible for workers to take over their workplaces in the face of mass layoffs; for communities where two-thirds of the houses stand empty, foreclosed by banks swollen with government largesse, to take over those houses and give them to all who need a place to live.
 It is not just possible; as the current arrangement of things becomes evermore incapable of providing for us, it is necessary.
 We are guided by a simple maxim: omnia sunt communia, everything belongs to everybody, as a famous heretic once said.
 This is the only property of things which we respect.
 If possible, we will use this space as a staging ground for the generalization of this principle, here and elsewhere, a staging ground for the occupation of another building, and another, and another, for the continuation of the strike and its extension beyond the university.
 Then we can decide not what we want but what we will do.
 If we fail this time, if we fall short, so be it.
 The call will remain.